-Children identified as having SEND are visited in their nursery settings by the SENCo and class teacher in order to support a smooth transition.
-Parents of these children are invited to meet with the SENCo before they begin in Reception and have the opportunity to visit their new class at the end of the summer term prior to September entry.
+Children identified as having SEND are visited in their nursery settings by the SENCo or class teacher in order to support a smooth transition.
+Parents of these children are invited to meet with the SENCo before they begin in Reception and the children have the opportunity to visit their new class at the end of the summer term prior to September entry.
 All pupils receive a home visit in the summer term by the class teacher and teaching assistant in order to prepare for school entry.
 On occasion, more than one visit may be arranged, if required.

-At the end of each academic year, all children have the opportunity to visit their new classes for a full day and spend time with their new class teacher.
-This helps prepare them for the next phase of their education.
+The visit to school in the summer term helps prepare the children for the next phase of their education.
 Children with SEND receive a transition book and further visits are organised.
 Transition plans are shared with parents, as required.

 Upon confirmation of a secondary school placement, the SENCo arranges further visits in liaison with secondary SENCos and a thorough handover meeting is arranged between the primary and secondary school.
 Parents are kept updated and informed throughout the process.
 This helps to ensure a smooth transition into secondary education and helps the child and family to feel involved and prepared for the transition.

 Quality First Teaching is paramount in our School.
 All teachers set high expectations which inspire, motivate and challenge pupils.
 Well planned lessons ensure good pupil progress and outcomes.
 Lessons are well structured and cater to the strengths and needs of all pupils.
 Differentiation may take the form of prompts and guides, multi- sensory resources, adult support and a range of other specialist interventions.
 Some pupils may require adaptations to their learning environments which could include working in quiet spaces, smaller groups or 1:1 sessions.
 Systematic and effective on- going assessment and evaluation informs teaching and improves the learning of SEND pupils.